bevyengine/bevy/_release-content/release-notes/observer_run_conditions.md

 ---

 Run conditions are a convenient, reusable pattern for skipping systems when certain conditions are met.
-Previously, while run conditions worked for ordinary systems, they did not for observers.
+Previously, run conditions only worked for ordinary systems.
+Observers couldn't use them.

-Now, they do!
+Now, they can!

 ```rust
 #[derive(Resource)]